nyggus/easycheck/README.rst

     # or shorter and equally readable:
     check_if(a < 10, ValueError)

-The default setting is to use the exception's docstring (`.__doc__`) as a message.
-In the case of :code:`ValueError`, it is "Inappropriate argument value (of correct type).".
+For built-in exceptions, like :code:`ValueError`, the default behaviour is to not print any message.
+For custom exceptions, however, the exception's docstring (`.__doc__`) serves as a message.
 You can use this when you create custom exceptions:

 .. code-block:: python